KingsMentor/codelab/buildingsmallerapk/enable_resource_shrinking.md

-What ever done for code, we can do for resources as well.
+What has been done for code, can be done resources as well.
 Resource shrinking extend the concept of ProGuard dead code elimination to resources.
 Drawable and resource that are reference in your live code are kept or discarded if otherwise.
 To enable resource shrinking add this line to release build types:

 ```gradle
 shrinkingResources true